 Canada: Okay, Mr. Chairman, this looks rather marked up… like perhaps this masking text is almost ready for for adoption.

 Sustainable Development Goals are different.
 There is a great discussion about whether we would include targets.
 I’ve mentioned content and 3.5, but I believe the disagreements on the other parts of the text are relatively minor…

-I think, where it says marginalized populations we would put four people impacted by social marginalization.
+I think, where it says marginalized populations we would put people impacted by social marginalization.
 The third line.

 I’m sorry, I’m inserting where social marginalization is the agreed term that’s been used throughout the text.

 So, there’s two sets of brackets here at least one is taken integrated and balanced approach, while protecting and promoting all human rights.
 One is just to take an integrated and balanced approach.
 And one is to take a human rights based approach.
 That is … as you see … a number of pending issues, perhaps, irreconcilable.